Information about Teriparatide

 Teriparatide is used in the treatment of osteoporosis.
 It treats osteoporosis in postmenopausal women and men at high risk of fractures.

 Teriparatide is a synthetic form of a natural human hormone called parathyroid hormone (PTH).
-It works by activating cells that build up bone and increase bone strength, thereby minimizing the risk of fractures.
+It works by increasing the number and activity of bone-forming cells (osteoblasts).
+This strengthens the bones and minimizes the risk of fractures.

 Available Medicine for Teriparatide